 Safety and wellbeing underpins all that we do and is of paramount importance to us.
-We teach pupils to be safe and to look after themselves through our Expect Excellence, Strive, Believe, Achieve Mindset and through our day to day curriculum.
+We teach pupils to be safe and to look after themselves and others through our mindset Excellence for All: Developing Learners, Respectful, Honest, Kind and through our day to day curriculum.

 All pupils receive lessons on this as well as regular updates in lessons.
 Our IT systems are set up to filter and block inappropriate sites and images and to monitor pupil usage.

 Trying to keep children safe online is an ever changing problem for parents too.
 Please follow this link to look at ways you can help keep your children safe online

 This link provides useful information about the safe use of social media

 If you have any concerns about internet safety and/or wish to report something that you feel is inappropriate, please click here

 Safeguarding legislation and government guidance says that safeguarding means: